ivankruchkoff/media-tags/trunk/readme.txt

 == Changelog ==

+= 3.1.1 =
+2012-12-14
+* Bug fixes for WordPress 3.5 Media popup screen.
+Removed Media-Tags logic.
+Will add in filtering once new code is converted to new media system.

+= 3.1 =
+2012-12-14
+* Bug fixes for WordPress 3.5 Bulk Media-Tags management screen

 = 3.0.5 =
 2011-08-03
 * Bug fixes.
 All bug fixes were received via posts from the wordpress.org forums by alx359.
 Thanks to alx359 for all the details provided including plugin filename and line numbers.